 Complying with Food Safety Modernization Act may be challenging, especially for small businesses but there are external resources available.
 In addition to training curricula developed by FSPCA companies can use Technical Assistance Network.

-BD Food Safety Consultants offers FSPCA’s PCQI and FSVP certification courses and IHA accredited HACCP certification courses.
-In addition to Training Programs our team of experts can assist companies in development and implementation of plans and programs for compliance with FSMA.
-Visit our website and fill out contact form to get started.
+BD Food Safety Consultants offers FSPCA’s PCQI and FSVP training courses and IHA accredited HACCP certification courses.
+In addition to Training Programs our consulting service includes the development and implementation of plans and programs in compliance with FSMA regulations.
+Contact us today by visiting our website or emailing [email protected]